 A key part of the best way to use baking soda for teeth is knowing that less is more.
 Dentists universally recommend using a pure baking soda paste sparingly—no more than 1-2 times per week.
 Using it more frequently significantly increases the risk of enamel erosion.

 You have two main choices: a DIY paste or a commercial baking soda toothpaste for whitening.
-The latter is nearly always safer and more convenient to use on a normal basis.
-The distinction is essential to know whether to preserve your enamel or not and effectively eliminate stains.
+This distinction is essential to know whether to preserve your enamel while using a method like baking soda whiten teeth, which can effectively eliminate stains.
+The latter is almost always safer and more convenient to use on a normal basis.

 The Verdict: Trust the Formulated Product

-In the event of a doubt, go with science rather than simplicity.
+When in doubt, always trust science rather than quick solutions.
 Look for the ADA Seal of Acceptance on a baking soda toothpaste for whitening, which independently verifies its safety, efficacy, and that it does what it claims to do.

 When considering how to brighten your smile, it’s crucial to understand that baking soda vs professional teeth whitening isn’t a simple choice of one being “better” than the other.